Education Specialist Program in Curriculum Leadership

 What will this program do for me?

 The program is designed to help prepare leaders in the area of curriculum design and construction.
-The program is designed to correlate with the Missouri Superintendent Standards as the focal point of curriculum leadership.
+The Education Specialist Program correlates with the Missouri Superintendent Standards as the focal point of curriculum leadership.
 It will also focus on pedagogy, current research, and educational trends.

 - Completed application